 Properly optimized images are essential for maintaining a fast mobile website.
 To reduce page loading times, it is necessary to ensure image optimization for size, format, and src attributes.

 Start cropping your images to the correct size before uploading them, such as 1200 x 1200 pixels for both retina and regular displays.
-JPEG is the best image format, while you should avoid GIFs and TIFF formats.
+JPEG and WebP is the best image format, while you should avoid GIFs and TIFF formats.

 Finally, check if there are any empty <img src=’…’> codes on your site and remove them.
 Image optimization won’t only speed up your website and improve user experience, but it will help conserve server resources and reduce your customers’ overall bandwidth usage.